 It is a well-known open question whether there is a logic that exactly captures the complexity class $\textsf{P}$ on unordered (unlabeled) structures; on ordered structures such a logic was given by Immerman \cite{ImmermanPTime} and Vardi \cite{VardiPTime}.
 The difference between these two settings is essentially the \textsc{Graph Canonization} problem, whose solution allows one to turn an unordered graph into an ordered graph in an isomorphism-preserving way.

-One natural approach in trying to capture $\textsf{P}$ on unordered structures is thus to attempt to extend first-order logic $\textsf{FO}$ by generalized quantifiers (c.f., Mostowski \cite{Mostowski1957} and Lindstrom \cite{Lindstrom}) in the hopes that the augmented logics can characterize finite graphs up to isomorphism, thus reducing the unordered case to the previously solved ordered case.
-A now-classical approach, initiated by Immerman \cite{ImmermanPTime}, was to augment first-order logic with counting quantifiers.
-However, Cai, F\"urer, \& Immerman \cite{CFI} showed that $\textsf{FO}$ plus counting does not capture $\textsf{P}$ on finite graphs.
+One natural approach in trying to capture $\textsf{P}$ on unordered structures is thus to attempt to extend first-order logic $\textsf{FO}$ by generalized quantifiers (cf. Mostowski \cite{Mostowski1957} and Lindstrom \cite{Lindstrom}) in the hopes that the augmented logics can characterize finite graphs up to isomorphism, thus reducing the unordered case to the previously solved ordered case.
+A now-classical approach, initiated by Immerman \cite{ImmermanPTime}, was to augment fixed-point logic with counting quantifiers, which can be analyzed in terms of an equivalence induced by (variable confined) fragments of first-order logic with counting.
+However, Cai, F\"urer, \& Immerman \cite{CFI} showed that $\textsf{FO}+\textsf{LFP}$ plus counting does not capture $\textsf{P}$ on finite graphs.
 More generally, Flum \& Grohe have characterized when $\textsf{FO}$ plus counting captures $\textsf{P}$ on unordered structures \cite{GroheFlum}.

-The approach of Cai, F\"urer, \& Immerman (ibid., see also \cite{ImmermanLander1990}) was to prove a three-way equivalence: between (1) counting logics, (2) the higher-dimensional Weisfeiler--Leman coloring procedure, and (3) Ehrenfeucht--Fra\"iss\'e pebble games.
-Ehrenfeucht--Fra\"iss\'e pebble games \cite{Ehrenfeucht, Fraisse} have long been an important tool in proving the inexpressibility of certain properties in various logics; in this case, they used such games to show that the logics could not express the difference between certain pairs of non-isomorphic graphs.
+The approach of Cai, F\"urer, \& Immerman (\emph{ibid.}, see also \cite{ImmermanLander1990}) was to prove a three-way equivalence: between (1) counting logics, (2) the higher-dimensional Weisfeiler--Leman coloring procedure, and (3) Ehrenfeucht--Fra\"iss\'e pebble games.
+Ehrenfeucht--Fra\"iss\'e pebble games \cite{Ehrenfeucht,Fraisse} have long been an important tool in proving the inexpressibility of certain properties in various logics; in this case, they used such games to show that the logics could not express the difference between certain pairs of non-isomorphic graphs.
 Consequently, Cai, F\"urer, \& Immerman ruled out the Weisfeiler--Leman algorithm as a polynomial-time isomorphism test for graphs, which resolved a long-standing open question in isomorphism testing.
 Nonetheless, the Weisfeiler--Leman coloring procedure is a key subroutine in many algorithms for \textsc{Graph Isomorphism}, including Babai's quasi-polynomial-time algorithm \cite{BabaiGraphIso}.
 It is thus interesting to study its properties and its distinguishing power.